Czech fire sport

-Czech fire sport (Czech: Požární sport) is a Czech sport based on the practice of firefighting.
+Czech fire sport (Požární sport) is a Czech sport based on the practice of firefighting.
 Every Czech municipality has to establish a volunteer fire department in accordance with Regulation § 29 law nr.
 133/1985 Sb.
 Consequently, a special subculture of volunteer firefighters developed, and later competitions in firefighter's skills were created.

 History

-The first Czech fire sport competition was held in 1937, and the first nationwide (at that time the Czechoslovak Socialist Republic) competition was held in 1970.
+The first fire sport competition was held in 1937 in the Soviet Union, and the first Czech nationwide (in at that time the Czechoslovak Socialist Republic) competition was held in 1970.

 There were at least 454 listed fire sport competitions in 2023.

 Events

 100-meter obstacle course (100 m překážek)

 A race for individuals.
 Obstacles are specially designed to simulate firefighting reality.

 400-meter obstacle relay (4x100m překážek)

 A race for a four-member team.
 Obstacles are specially designed to simulate firefighting reality.

 Tower-climbing

 A fire-sport tower and a ladder with hooks are needed.
 The goal is to reach the fourth floor by hooking the window frames of the tower.
 The most challenging event.